Yang is a 50% faculty member in Department of Religious Studies and 50% in Department of East Asian Languages & Cultural Studies.

-I specialize in the study of China, with an interest in Sinophone cultures of Taiwan, Hong Kong, Southeast Asia and the West.
-Although my research is based on fieldwork in contemporary China and Taiwan, it is always informed by a vision of the longue durée of Chinese history, and I seek to reconcile Western critical theory with Chinese philosophy and Chinese empirical findings.
+She specialize in the study of China, with an interest in Sinophone cultures of Taiwan, Hong Kong, Southeast Asia and the West.
+Although her research is based on fieldwork in contemporary China and Taiwan, it is always informed by a vision of the longue durée of Chinese social history, and she seeks to reconcile Western critical theory with Chinese philosophy and Chinese empirical findings.

-I have assumed teaching, research, and visiting scholar positions at the University of Michigan, University of Chicago, Beijing University, Academia Sinica in Taiwan, Institute for Advanced Study in Princeton, and the Center for the Study of World Religion at Harvard University.
-I was Director of Asian Studies at the University of Sydney in Australia 2007-09.
+She has assumed teaching, research, and visiting scholar positions at the University of Michigan, University of Chicago, Beijing University, Academia Sinica in Taiwan, Institute for Advanced Study in Princeton, Center for the Study of World Religions at Harvard University, Fudan University in Shanghai, and Max Planck Institute for the Study of Religious and Ethnic Diversity in Goettingen, Germany.
+Yang was Director of Asian Studies at the University of Sydney in Australia 2007-09.

 - Chinese Religiosities: Afflictions of Modernity and State Formation.
 Edited by Mayfair Mei-hui Yang.
 Berkeley: University of California Press, 2008.

 link to the e-book version, free online: http://escholarship.org/uc/item/3jn4j8cf